lkuper/CMPS290S-2018-09/readings.md

 classes: wide
 ---

+## Current schedule of readings

 This list is neither sound (i.e., if something's listed here, that doesn't mean we'll read it) nor complete (i.e., if something's *not* listed here, that doesn't mean we *won't* read it).
-So, don't read too much into what's listed here or how it's categorized.

 | Date             | Topic                                        | Presenter            | Reading
 |------------------|----------------------------------------------|----------------------|-----------------------------------------------------